fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices.md

 [Integration through the database][martin-fowler-integration-database] is replaced by integration through an unreliable communication medium, typically an API or messaging platform.

 This creates 2 layers of data in a system, as [Pat Helland's paper][pat-helland-paper] describes:
-- **Data that lives inside**: it's your classic data stored in a SQL database, it's private and mutable
+- **Data that lives inside**: it's your classic data stored in a SQL database, it's private and mutable.
 - **Data that lives outside**: refers to data that flows between services, e.g. messages and API requests.
-It's public, immutable, and uniquely identified
+It's public, immutable, and uniquely identified.

-As services don't have access to each other's layer of data that lives inside, they benefit from a strong boundary between them which translates into high autonomy.
+This translates into a strong boundary between services giving them more autonomy.
 Services can do whatever it wants with the data that lives inside and rest assured it will never impact the outside world, as far as it can respect its API and message contracts.
 The team that owns a service can tackle tech debt at their own pace, migrate to different technologies, or completely rewrite the service, with minimal coordination and friction with the rest of the organization.

-High autonomy lends itself to high availability, particularly if services communicate asynchronously by messaging and untying availabilities, so when a service's API goes down it doesn't cause a ripple effect blocking all dependant services.
+High autonomy lends itself to high availability, particularly if services communicate asynchronously by messaging and don't tie their availability to each other.

-Although the decentralization of distributed systems brings many advantages, it doesn't come for free, it adds considerable complexity to systems, and particularly making it fault-tolerant is a lot of work, as a developer there will be days full of suspicion and paranoia thinking deeply about all the things that can go wrong.
+The decentralization of distributed systems brings many advantages, but it adds considerable complexity to a system, and particularly making it fault-tolerant is a lot of work, as a developer there will be days full of suspicion and paranoia thinking deeply about all the things that can go wrong.

 As the physics of the [CAP theorem][cap-theorem] states, where availability is increased, consistency is lost, being one of the main concerns with this setting.
 These two independent data layers have different purposes and models, are not updated at the same time, and hence are not always consistent with each other.

-This post covers possible sources of inconsistencies with microservices.

 # Partial executions

-A workflow inside a microservice typically writes stuff to a database and produces a message or API request to another service
+A workflow inside a microservice typically writes stuff to a database and produces a message or API request to another service.

-What happens when some infrastructure component goes down during the workflow execution and it can't complete?
+> What happens when some infrastructure component goes down during the workflow execution and it can't complete?

 The beginning of the workflow may execute, but some parts at the end may not, the side effects of this workflow execution are then partially applied, and the order of its steps matter.